Designations Congruent with Things: Chapter 23

 “You look very much like you fell out of your chair,” Hermann replies.

-That particular observation triggers a nice set of synaptic firing to the tune of some heroic not-fainting while trying to talk to Mako (oh god, Mako) and then a subsequent episode of lying on the floor (lying on the floor, he’s come undone) thinking ‘I should probably not fall asleep here’ and then (alas) doing precisely that.
+That particular observation triggers a nice set of synaptic firing to the tune of some heroic not-fainting while talking to Mako (oh god, Mako) and then a subsequent episode of lying on the floor (lying on the floor, he’s come undone!) thinking “I should NOT fall asleep here” and then (alas) doing precisely that.

-Newt tries to reassure him by sitting in the face of sternal pressure, but Hermann, apparently still very unconvinced about Newt’s ‘sleeping’ story, makes it pretty clear that if Newt wants to get up he’s going to have to turn this into a grappling match.
+Newt tries to reassure him by sitting in the face of sternal pressure, but Hermann, still unconvinced by Newt’s “sleeping” story, makes it pretty clear that if Newt wants to get up he’ll need to turn this into a grappling match.

 Newt has a little more class than that.